 Samira came to the U.S., from Lebanon, with her husband and two sons.
 Her husband died unexpectedly and she found herself in a strange country with no family support.
 English was not her first language and she struggled to find employment.
 Finding a part-time job at Dunkin’ Donuts, Samira was able to sign up for English classes to improve her language skills.
-She heard about Project OPEN’s CNA (Certified Nursing Assistant) program and quickly applied.
+She heard about Community Vision’s workforce training program, Project OPEN CNA (Certified Nursing Assistant) and quickly applied.
 She was a memorable candidate and readily convinced the panel that she was dedicated to improving her children’s lives.

 She was approved to start the program with a promise from her employer she could work weekends while in school.
 It was a promise they did not keep.
 The Council on Aging’s case management was vital to keeping her in school and on track.
 These wrap around services and scant resources was enough to keep a roof over their heads.
 Samira’s class became a family very quickly and all agreed to wrap their arms around her as she had no one else to count on.
 They worked with Samira on her homework and studying for her tests.
 She experienced a tough time in this accelerated program and was in danger of failing important tests.
 She was determined not to give up and it all came down to her final exam for Home Health Aide.